|Written by Paul D. Race and Mike Whitcomb for Family Garden Trains(tm)|

 What Are "Ready to Play" Trains?Starting about 2018, Lionel began releasing battery-powered toy trains in a new format.
-The "Ready to Play" trains are smaller than the earlier battery-powered line, so they're even more toylike.
+The "Ready to Play" trains are virtually identical to the earlier battery-powered line.
 But they run on wider track - 2" (compared to G gauge, which is about 1.775").

 They are solid enough, and built to be handled by children.
 If you don't have a train yet, and you just want to buy something for the kids to play with, they're a pretty good deal.
 Especially for certain pieces, like the Hogwarts Express.

-As an example, the original G gauge battery version (7-11808, below left) was only made for a short time .
+As an example, the original G gauge battery version of the Hogwarts Express (7-11808, below left) was only made for a short time .
 Today, used sets are going for 2-4 times what the sets cost new.